HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

     You can see that the **Cursor Type** property has been added under the **General** section.
 8. Select a value from the drop-down list to set the **Cursor Type** for the widget.

-Example
+### Example

-{% highlight voltMx %} //This is a generic property and is applicable for many widgets.
+{% highlight VoltMx %}
+//This is a generic property and is applicable for many widgets.

 /*The example provided is for the Button widget.
 Make the required changes in the example while using other widgets.*/